 As detailed in this report, the Stage 1-2 archaeological assessment of the subject property determined that there are no significant archaeological resources present on these lands.
 Accordingly, there are no other further concerns for impacts to archaeological resources on the subject property.
-No archaeological sites were encountered during the course of the fieldwork portion of this study.
-Accordingly, there are no other further archaeological assessment of this 0.45 hectare parcel of land is required.
+No further archaeological assessment of this 0.32 hectare parcel of land is required.